Jacobventer/Interpretabile_Breast_Cancer_ML_Model/README.md

 ---

 ## Project Overview
-- Objective: Develop an interpretable, high-performing classification model for breast cancer detection.
+- Task: Support a group of oncologists with the interpretable prediction model to allow for additional indications that can be produced automatically as well as support understanding to ease technology acceptance.
 - Goal: Achieve F1-score ≥ 0.95 and provide feature-level interpretability to support oncologist decision-making.
-- Methodology: Follows the **CRISP-DM** process (Business Understanding → Data Understanding → Preparation → Modeling → Evaluation → Deployment).
+- Methodology: Follows the CRISP-DM process.

 ---